-When doing your conversion from to 12 volt you will want to switch your systems to negative ground by changing the terminals on the battery, the negative to the chassis and or engine and the positive is going direct to the starter solenoid and or electrical system.
+When performing your conversion to 12 volts if your vehicle is pos ground you will want to switch your systems to negative ground by simply changing the terminals on the battery, the negative to the chassis or engine and the positive is going direct to the starter solenoid and electrical system.

-Remember all modern auto electrical systems are negative ground systems and all solid state radios and other solid state accessories are designed with negative ground systems.
-If you want to plug in your smart phone or music player you will need a negative grounded system.
+All modern auto electrical systems are negative ground and all solid state radios and other solid state accessories are designed for negative ground systems.
+If you want to plug in your smart phone, GPS or music player you will need a negative grounded system.